rbertolusso/intubate/README.md

 `intubate` is not for you.
 I am happy we could establish this in such little time.)

-But what if, in addition to the data transformation, you would also like to perform your data analysis under the same pipeline paradigm (by adding lm to it), which would impart notation consistency and would avoid the need of creating the temporary object?
+But what if, in addition to the data transformation, you would also like to perform your data modeling/analysis under the same pipeline paradigm (by adding lm to it), which would impart notation consistency and would avoid the need of creating the temporary object?